From Pure Electric to Range-Extended, The New Version of XPeng G6 is Coming Soon!

 In fact, the previously launched XPeng P7+ already offers a range-extended version, which indicates that the brand's approach to powertrain options is gradually becoming more diverse.

-Of course, a more practical issue remains the price.
+Price, of course, remains the more practical question.
 Range-extended models usually control costs by using smaller batteries, so theoretically, their pricing should be lower than the same-class pure electric versions.

 If the price difference between the G6 range-extended version and the G6 pure electric version is not significant, consumers may still prefer the pure electric version with longer range.